ColemanCochran/ColemanCochran.github.io/_posts/2025-08-03-Summer-Update.md

 I went to Mexico City on July 4th and witnessed the anti-gentrification / digital nomad protests.
 Going to SF and NYC relatively soon.

 Excited for senior year to start but have a feeling I'm going to wonder why I'm doing it.
 I feel like USC doesn't inspire me to build/learn/risk take like LSE did.
 I'll have to find that motivation in a new project.
-Otherwise looking forward to taking interesting math courses then fluffy GPA booster classes with non math people.
+Otherwise looking forward to taking interesting math courses and fluffy GPA booster classes with non math people.

 There's your update you invisible crowd of stalkers.